aiagenta2z/onekey_mcp_router/README.md

 ## DeepNLP OneKey MCP Router to Access Commercial MCP servers | MCPs AI Agent Revenue Sharing Initiative

-OneKey MCP Router is an proxy MCP servers supports streaming http services and help authenticate various commercial or non-commercial MCPs using one access key for MCPs.
+OneKey MCP Router is an proxy MCP servers supports streaming http services and help authenticate various commercial or non-commercial MCPs using **one single** access key for MCPs.
 Calling MCPs or AI Agent APIs by the credit system will reduce the costs of plans (Google Maps/Google Search/Other Web Search services/Financial Data) by a large margin and gain discount.
+See the list of supported MCPs at [Doc](https://www.deepnlp.org/doc/onekey_mcp_router)

 **Features**
 1. Use just one key to access commercial and non-Commercial MCP servers via Proxy Router for free tier and discounted rates, without needs to registered one keys at a time.